G. Sanctions

 l.
 Educational Sanctions - assignments, essays, service to the University or outside community or other related discretionary or educational assignments.

 m.
-Revocation of admission and/or degree - Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation, or other violation of University standards in obtaining the degree, or for other serious violations committed by a student prior to graduation.
+Revocation of admission and/or degree - Admission to or a degree awarded from the University may be revoked for fraud, misrepresentation, or other violation of University standards in obtaining the degree, or for other serious violations committed by a respondent prior to graduation.

 n.
 Withholding Degree - The University may withhold awarding a degree otherwise earned until the completion of the process set forth in the Code of Conduct, including the completion of all sanctions imposed.